Lewisia: Distribution and habitat

 Lewisias are naturally found in western parts of North America.
 In their native habitat of north-facing cliffs, lewisias are subject to extremes in weather conditions.

 Uses

 All species of Lewisia are edible.
-Lewisia rediviva has a large edible root and as a result became a food source for local Native Americans.
+Lewisia rediviva has a large edible root and as a result became a food source for Native Americans.
 The root is peeled before boiling or steaming; cooking the root reduces its bitterness.

-L. rediviva has also been used for medicinal purposes; chewing the root was used to relieve a sore throat.
-It has also been used to promote milk flow during lactation.
+L. rediviva has also been used for medicinal purposes; chewing the root was used to relieve a sore throat and has also been used to promote milk flow during lactation.

 For gardening, Lewisia species are usually planted in rockeries, because this mimics their natural habitat.
 Rockeries also provide the free drainage that lewisias need to prevent their roots rotting.
 They may also be planted in pots, though they need to be well drained and protected from sustained wet weather.